IvgeniDv/Pyhton/README.txt

 source.xlsx

-it searches for cells from the first colums in test.xlsx in the first column in source.xlsx. if a match is found it checks if the cells in second colums are equal. if true - create a new excel file called output.xlsx the output.xlsx will conntain the cells from the first and second columns of test.xlsx and the third column in source.xlsx
+It searches for cells from the first colum in test.xlsx in the first column in source.xlsx.
+If a match is found it checks if the cells in the second colums are equal in both files.
+If true - create a new excel file called output.xlsx the output.xlsx will conntain the cells from the first and second columns of test.xlsx and the third column in source.xlsx